Vizualyse/PokemonInfiniteFusion-EnemyTypesMod/README.md

 # PokemonInfiniteFusion-EnemyTypesMod
-A small mod to add the enemy types to the UI
+A small mod to add the enemy types to the UI \
+Currently working on version 6.2.4
 ![image](https://github.com/user-attachments/assets/454f39e3-b472-40ff-b902-b0e273667cbd)

 ## Installation